ADMINISTRATIVE RULE NO: 4010-01 (part A)

 - estimated cost of program, including equipment and staffing needs; and

-- employment data and/or transfer opportunities for those individuals completing the program.
+- employment data and/or transfer opportunities for those individuals completing the

-- Curriculum Revision
+B. Curriculum Revision

 Curriculum revisions that are non-substantive in nature are submitted on an annual basis at the time catalog material for the upcoming year is submitted.
-Curriculum revisions that constitute a substantive change to the program should be submitted to the Academic Affairs office in the fall to allow time for review and approval by NWCCU.
+Curriculum revisions that constitute a substantive change to the program should be submitted to the Academic Affairs office in the fall to allow time for review and approval by the state and NWCCU.